Counting down: Why preparation is the key to a successful Olympics

 My collaboration with Atos is based on a choice that synchronizes a combined professional and sporting project.
 It all began with a meeting with Thierry Blanchon, Director of Atos in the Lyon region and himself a former sportsman.
 He quickly identified my expectations and our common challenges.
 My integration started as a part-time job.
 My 1 PM to 4.30 PM working schedule allows me to train in the morning and evening.
 With recurrent competitions and travel, we have expanded options for working from abroad.

 Meeting the Atos teams was great.
 It allowed me to share my experience, convictions and values with them.
 I was touched to see how the performance process in which I have engaged, my daily actions and my philosophy of life have influenced the lives of some people, even beyond the professional sphere.

 Not everyone can become a top-level athlete; that's a reality.
 However, everyone can connect with the path they take, using this way of life as a source of inspiration to grow and move forward.

 Technology’s role in top-level sport is growing, even in the confidential processes surrounding our rowing practices.
 We mainly use technology to objectify and deepen the feelings and intuitions of the athlete or their coach.
 For example, on-board systems on the boat communicate physiological, technical and mechanical data in real-time to the athlete and his coach to help optimize performance.
 This important asset supports one of the main principles of high-performance sport: every single detail is crucial – you can never rest or be satisfied with your performance.
 Improving yourself is an ongoing process, one which must be repeated over and over again.

 And just as I repeatedly test my performance, I know in the background Atos is doing the same: repeatedly testing the Games’ official IT systems over and over again.
-With many hundreds of thousands of hours of testing of IT systems completed, their performance, like mine, will be at its peak 12 months from now.
+With many hundreds of thousands of hours of testing of IT systems completed, their performance, like mine, will be at its peak next year.